Key figures for the trade fair industry

 There are so many new topics in business and society, including controversial ones, and there is an urgent need for dialogue and platforms for explanation and discussion.
 Trade fairs are one of these important meeting places.
 They are essential for driving change.

-More than 330 trade fairs are planned in Germany in 2024 - including almost 180 leading national or international trade fairs in the economic sectors.
-The high importance of trade fairs is confirmed by the first AUMA survey of 400 exhibiting companies since the end of the coronavirus pandemic, the AUMA Exhibitor Outlook 2024/25, which shows that respondents are planning to participate in just as many trade fairs this year and next as in the past two years - provided the political framework conditions do not deteriorate.
-43 per cent of companies are even planning higher trade fair budgets.
+More than 310 trade fairs are planned in Germany in 2025 - including more than 160 leading national or international trade fairs for the industry sectors.
+The high importance of trade fairs is confirmed by the current AUMA survey of 400 exhibiting companies, the AUMA Exhibitor Outlook 2025/26.
+More than three quarters of respondents want to organise as many or more trade fairs this year and next.
+However, the ongoing mix of recession, inflation and political uncertainties is making the decision to participate in trade fairs increasingly dynamic.

 The German trade fair market

 Home of the trade fair and centre of attraction for the world: today there are a good 70 trade fair venues between Husum on the North Sea and Friedrichshafen on Lake Constance, between Leipzig in the east and Essen in the west.
-Many of the world's trade fairs take place here.
-A total of around 2.8 million square metres of hall space is available at 24 German exhibition centres for international and national trade fairs.
+Many of the world's industry trade fairs take place here.
+There are currently around 3.25 million square metres of hall space available on the exhibition grounds in Germany.
+The 24 exhibition centres of national or international importance account for 2.78 million square metres of hall space.
 This hall space will remain largely constant over the next few years.
-Priority will be given to investing in quality.
-In addition, around 380,000 square metres of hall space is available at exhibition centres with a regionally oriented trade fair programme.
+Priority will be given to investing in quality, sustainability and energy efficiency.
+In addition, around 468,000 square metres of hall space is available at exhibition venues with a regionally oriented trade fair programme.

 Gross exhibition capacity* in m²